-The PMOC should confirm the project sponsor's procurement activities are proceeding in accordance with their PMP including the following: document preparation; solicitation; receipt and evaluation of bids/proposals; award; and issuance of Notices to Proceed (NTP).
-In advance of the advertisement of each major procurement, the PMOC should determine if the project sponsor has a plan in place to deal with unacceptable procurement results (e.g., no bid, single bid, bids unacceptably high, etc.) The PMOC should note any issues encountered (e.g., bid prices exceeding Engineer's Estimates, lack of or low bid response, extensive bidder questions, frequent bidder requests for due date extensions, etc.) and their potential impact on the project cost and schedule.
-After issuance of the NTP, the PMOC should review the conformed contract to assess risks on the project and to understand issues that may develop during contract implementation.
+The PMOC should confirm the project sponsor's procurement activities are proceeding in accordance with their PMP including the following: document preparation; solicitation; receipt and evaluation of bids/proposals; award; and issuance of Notice to Proceed (NTP).
+In advance of the advertisement of each major procurement, the PMOC should determine if the project sponsor has a plan in place to deal with unacceptable procurement results (e.g., no bid, single bid, bids unacceptably high, etc.)

+The PMOC should note any issues encountered (e.g., bid prices exceeding engineer's estimates, lack of or low bid response, extensive bidder questions, frequent bidder requests for due date extensions, etc.) and their potential impact on the project cost and schedule.
+After issuing the NTP, the PMOC should review the conformed contract to assess risks on the project and understand issues that may develop during contract implementation.

-The PMOC should provide an update on the status of the project sponsor's actions to develop a project delivery strategy for the project, including Project Delivery Method(s) selected, the sequencing of contracts, and the advancement of the individual procurement activities.
+The PMOC should provide an update on the status of the project sponsor's actions to develop a project delivery strategy for the project, including project delivery method(s) selected, the sequencing of contracts, and the advancement of the individual procurement activities.
 The PMOC should report any significant changes to the delivery method selected and discuss the potential impact of such changes on the project's scope, schedule, cost, quality, and safety.

-In its report, the PMOC should provide the status of ongoing procurement activities including the preparation, solicitation, receipt and evaluation of bids or proposals, award, and issuance of NTP for all major contracts on the project.
+In their report, the PMOC should provide the status of ongoing procurement activities including the preparation, solicitation, receipt and evaluation of bids or proposals, award, and issuance of NTP for all major contracts on the project.
 The PMOC should report any unsatisfactory procurement results (e.g., no bid, single bid, bids much higher than expected, etc.).
-During procurement, the PMOC should identify and report to the ACOR any issues that arise, actions being undertaken by the project sponsor to address or remedy the situation and provide any additional recommendations.
+During procurement, the PMOC should identify and report to the ACOR any issues that arise and actions undertaken by the project sponsor to address or remedy the situation.
+The ACOR should also provide any additional recommendations they may have.

-The PMOC should include a list of awarded contracts as an Attachment to the Project Monitoring Report.
+The PMOC should include a list of awarded contracts as an attachment to the Project Monitoring Report.